Together-Java/ElevatorEvent/Contest/Assignment/task.md

 We will accept any format, as long as it is clear what you have changed in the source code.

-While the event is still ongoing, please do not promote your solution openly in the server though to not ruin the event for others.
+While the event is still ongoing, please do not promote your solution openly in the server though, to not ruin the event for others.

 ## Need help

 If you have trouble solving the tasks, or something is just unclear to you, feel free to openly ask in the server.

-Besides being a contest, this is also meant as learning experience.
+Besides being a contest, this is also meant as a learning experience.
 So we will definitely provide you with assistance 👍

 Enjoy and happy coding 🙌